Email nurturing overview

 Rizer’s nurturing is designed specifically for recycled contacts, which makes it different from general marketing automation.

-Targeted to Loss Reasons
+Targeted to loss reasons

 You can create flows that target specific recycle reasons: